mkhorasani/mkhorasani/README.md

 - **Creator of [Streamlit-Authenticator](https://github.com/mkhorasani/Streamlit-Authenticator)** - a secure authentication module to validate user credentials in a Streamlit application.

 ## ⚡ Employment:
 - **Software Developer at Iberdrola Innovation Middle East** - designing, developing and implementing software solutions for the advancement of renewable energy systems and services.
-My work requires me to develop cloud-native data analytics applications and to design embedded systems.
-This entails creating client and server side software, producing high fidelity CAD/CAM assemblies, and automating sub-systems with micro-controllers.
-Proficient in cloud computing, data mining, data visualization, machine learning and natural language processing.
+My work requires me to develop cloud-native data analytics applications and to design robotic systems.
+This entails creating client and server-side software, producing high fidelity CAD/CAM assemblies, and automating sub-systems with micro-controllers.
+Proficient in cloud computing, data mining, data visualization, machine learning, and natural language processing

 ## 📕 Latest Blog Posts
  - [How to Add a User Authentication Service in Streamlit](https://towardsdatascience.com/how-to-add-a-user-authentication-service-in-streamlit-a8b93bf02031)